 Julie Bishop is no longer the Education Minister, she is now Deputy Prime Minister and many of us have serious concerns about what someone in this position with these kind of attitudes would mean to Indigenous people in Australia.

 Welcome to Country is an independent Indigenous news/media website.
 We publish positive Indigenous stories but we’re not afraid to highlight controversial news like this either.
-Help us continue to show the true side of Australia by making a donation here.
+Keep up to date with our latest stories by following us on social media.